Snowflake-Labs/snowflake-demo-notebooks/README.md

 # Snowflake Notebook Demos

 This repo contains a collection of Snowflake Notebook demos, tutorials, and examples.
 Browse each folder to access the notebook files associated with each demo.
-The demos can also be found in [Snowflake Quickstarts](https://quickstarts.snowflake.com/) and [Solution Center](https://developers.snowflake.com/solutions/).
 Below is the list of notebooks you can find in this repo:

 |  | Notebook | Video | Topics |